home-assistant/operating-system/Documentation/network.md

 # Network

 HassOS uses NetworkManager to control the host network.
-In future releases, you can set up the configuration using the API/UI.
+In future releases, you will be able to set up the configuration using the API/UI.
 Currently only manual configuration using NetworkManager connection files is supported.
 Without a configuration file, the device will use DHCP by default.
 These network connection files can be placed on a USB drive as described in [Configuration][configuration-usb].

 ## Configuration Examples

-You can look also into [Official Manual][keyfile] or there are a lot of examples accross internet.
-The system is read only, if you not want change the IP address every boot, you should set the uuid property with a generic [UUID4][uuid].
+You can also read the [Official Manual][keyfile] or there are a lot of examples accross internet.
+The system is read only, if you don't want the IP address to change every boot, you should set the uuid property with a generic [UUID4][uuid].

 ### Default